gazetransformer/gazetransformer/README.md

 Unlike previous end-to-end models that can only infer attended targets or handle Mutual gaze relationships, our GazeTransformer can predict Single, Share and Mutual atomic-level behaviours.

-See an example output below. **NOTE: that it might take a while to load the file, so please wait.**
+See an example output below. **Please note that loading the files might take a while, so kindly wait.**

 ![Alt Text](sample_output/64.gif)

 Sample results of our model can be found in the [sample_output](sample_output) folder.

-The dotted rectangles represent ground truth human and object locations, while solid rectangles represent model predictions.
+The red dotted rectangles represent ground truth human and object locations, while solid rectangles represent model predictions.

+Note that the displayed solid rectangles represent all the predicted human-target interaction (HTI) instances, hence you may see overlapping rectangles around a human head or object.
+For example, a scene with two people (Person A and Person B) looking at each other may result in 2 predicted HTI pairs represented by 4 predicted bounding boxes in total):

+1. **Human:** Person A (rectangle 1),
+    **Target:** Person B (rectangle 2),
+    **Interaction:** Looking (directed arrow)
+2. **Human:** Person B (rectangle 3),
+   **Target:** Person A (rectangle 4), **Interaction:** Looking (directed arrow)

-Correctly classified atomic-level labels are in green, while incorrectly classified labels are in red and above their corresponding ground truth labels.
+Correctly classified atomic-level labels are in green, while incorrectly classified labels are in red and above their corresponding ground truth labels (also in red).
 <!--
 **gazetransformer/gazetransformer** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.